tinnamchoi/resumes/src/resume.typ

 - Inspired by the lack of precision in existing tools, providing a better imagination to reality interface

 #project(
-  title: "Hare-Clark C++",
-  technologies: "C++, CMake, Data Structures",
-  project_link: "tinnamchoi.github.io/projects/hcc",
-)
-- Implemented the Hare-Clark electoral system for the Computer Science Club committee to automate our election process
-- Replaces the `hcvote` Python library as previous attempts to use it proved it unwieldy and faulty

-#project(
   title: "Negative Base Converter",
   technologies: "Math, Number Theory, JavaScript",
   project_link: "tinnamchoi.github.io/projects/nbc",